Anoka County Compost Sites

 An alternative to court proceedings, Mediation Services provides free, confidential, and quick resolution of conflicts of neighbors, youth, business and consumer, landlord and tenant, and more.
 Parties involved work out their own solution with guidance from trained volunteer mediators.

 The Neighborhood Crime Watch is sponsored by the City of Ham Lake and the Anoka County Sheriff's Office.
 To organize a new neighborhood group or to find out the name of your block captain, contact Anoka County Sheriff's Office (763) 324-5000.

 North Central Branch - Anoka County Library

 The North Central Branch Library in Ham Lake has been serving the northern Anoka County area since 1978.
-It serves as a community library providing popular materials, basic reference services and programs to serve the informational and recreation needs of its users.
+It serves as a community library providing popular materials, basic reference services, and programs to serve the informational and recreational needs of its users.
 The popular Summer Reading Program encourages children of all ages to read during the summer months.
 The North Central Branch is open six days per week.
 Contact the branch library for current hours and program schedules.